theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 # .
 V       . .
 V/J      NPr   .
 >
 #
 > Sometimes she  and Miss  Baker talked at    once  , unobtrusively and with a   bantering
-# R         ISg+ V/C NSg/V NPr/J+ V/J    NSg/P NSg/C .
+# R         ISg+ V/C NSg/V NPr+  V/J    NSg/P NSg/C .
 R             V/C P    D/P NSg/V/J
 > inconsequence that          was never quite chatter , that          was as    cool    as    their white
 # ?
 NSg/I/C/Ddem+ V   R     NSg   NSg/V+  .
 NSg/I/C/Ddem+ V   NSg/R NSg/V/J NSg/R D$+   NPr/V/J
 > dresses and their impersonal eyes  in      the absence of all           desire .
 They were  here    ,